top of page

 Background information:

 Joseph is a 17-year-old boy.
 He was born in Haran and emigrated when he was about 6 years old to Canaan, the land his father came from.
-To do this, they had to walk some 800 kilometers.
+To do this, he and the family he was born into had to walk some 800 kilometers.
 When they arrived in Canaan, his mother died giving birth to his little brother Benjamin.

 Joseph also has 11 older half-brothers and a half-sister.

 But his brothers dislike him because they see that father Jacob loves Joseph very much.
-Joseph is the only one given a beautiful coat by father, a showy robe it says in the Bible.
+Joseph is the only one given a beautiful coat by father, a showpiece garment it says in the Bible.
 Joseph wears this coat a lot.

 The brothers also find it irritating that Joseph tells them that he dreams that everyone bows before him.
 So they mockingly call him “the master dreamer.